danp0kes/triple-ten-projects/projects/good-seed-cv/README.md

 Develop a model that identifies the age of a person based on an image.
 Return a model that predicts age with a mean absolute average below 8.

+## Key Findings

+- Accurately predicts whether customer is below the legal age 83% of the time
+- Eliminates the need to manually identify the age of one-third of all customers that purchase alcohol.
+- Predictions fall within 6.78 years off person's actual age on average.
+- Flaws: the model believes I am two years older than I am.

+## Assumptions:
+- The distribution of the age of customers who purchase alcohol is similar to the distribition of the age of customers generally.
+- 35% of all customers are aged 53 and above (according to statistica).

 ## Process

 1. Prepare Data